 All five forbidden squares are hostile to all pieces; the throne, however, only hostile to defenders when empty.

-This game works - we measured a game balance of 133 defenders' wins per 100 attackers' wins.
+This game works - we measured a game balance of 104 attackers' wins per 100 defenders' wins.

 On the way an important David Brown rule was lost and forgotten: "If the attackers surround the king and ALL remaining defenders, then they win, as they have prevented the king from escaping."

-2007 the Fetlar Hnefatafl Panel was set up in the Shetland island Fetlar with the object of finding a practical set of rules for using world-wide.
+2007 the Fetlar Hnefatafl Panel, chairman Peter Kelly, was set up in the Shetland island Fetlar with the object of finding a practical set of rules for using world-wide.